 - If your child has a result of more than 45 mcg/dL, your doctor will order immediate emergency treatment for lead poisoning and your child will not be allowed to return to your home until the source of lead has been identified and removed.
 The health department will examine your home to help you fix the problems while your child remains at the hospital.

-Adults can also exhibit symptoms of lead poisoning and if their blood lead levels are greater than 20 mcg/dL, they may begin to suffer long term damage to cognitive function.
-Any test result greater than 40 mcg/dL requires immediate medical treatment.How to Reduce the Risk of Exposure
+Adults can also exhibit symptoms of lead poisoning, and if their blood lead levels are higher than 20 mcg/dL, they may begin to suffer long-term damage to cognitive function.
+Any test result higher than 40 mcg/dL requires immediate medical treatment.

 - Incorporate foods into your family’s diet that help the body reject or eliminate lead.
 Any food that contains calcium, iron or vitamin C will act as a first defense against the absorption of lead.
 Making these foods staples in your home will help— dairy products, green and leafy vegetables, beans, lean meat, peanut butter, oranges, grapefruit, tomatoes and vitamin C rich juices.

 - Reduce your risk to exposure by running tap water for a full minute before using it for cooking or washing.
-This will eliminate most of the lead in the water due to old piping and plumbing components.
-Keep in mind that boiling water does not remove its lead content, and will actually concentrate it.
+This procedure will eliminate most of the lead in the water due to old piping and plumbing components.
+Keep in mind that boiling water does not remove its lead content, and will concentrate it.

-Rosenfeld Injury Lawyers has helped thousands of families recover the compensation they deserve when they’ve been injured due to the carelessness of other people.
+Rosenfeld Injury Lawyers LLC has helped thousands of families recover the compensation they deserve when they’ve been injured due to the carelessness of other people.
 Contact us today to arrange a free consultation with one of our Chicago lead poisoning attorneys so that we can review your legal options and answer any questions you have.
 If we cannot collect compensation on your behalf, our services are free.